MintbeanHackathons/2020-03-28-HackTheResume/Readme.md

 ## Results
 I completed my very first hackathon... and was a **2nd place runner up**! :raised_hands:

 I highly recommend that any devs just starting out participate in Mintbean's hackathons as they are very beginner-friendly.
 I liked that I could take on a challenge solo, but still was able to learn from others through code review.
-With a few more of these under my belt, I
+It was a great way for me to get started with Hackathons and I feel ready to take on even bigger challenges.

 I welcome any additional code review comments if you'd like to have a look.
 Please comment via my [Pull Request](https://github.com/MintbeanHackathons/2020-03-28-HackTheResume/pull/9).